Skip to content

 image:name

-Use image:name to specify the name of the Docker image for the job.
-Equivalent to using the image keyword.
+Use image:name to specify the name of the Docker image in which the job will run.
+Similar to using the image keyword.

 Keyword type: Job keyword.